How to Hide the Mouse Pointer While Typing in Windows 11

 Summary

-Hiding your mouse pointer while typing in Windows 11 is a simple way to make your screen tidier and your typing experience smoother.
+Hiding the mouse pointer while typing in Windows 11 reduces screen clutter and improves workflow focus.

 How to hide mouse cursor while typing?